dotswg/dots-architecture/draft-mortensen-dots-architecture.md

    example.com       example.com         example.net
    DOTS Clients      DOTS Relay          DOTS Server
 ~~~~~
+{: #fig-client-side-relay-no-agg title="Client-Side Relay without Aggregation"}

 A variation of this scenario would be a DDoS mitigation provider deploying
 relays at their perimeter to consume signals across multiple transports and
 to consolidate these into a single transport suitable for the providers
+deployment, as shown in {{fig-server-side-relay-agg}} and
-deployment.
-The relationship between the relay and its upstream peers is
+{{fig-server-side-relay-no-agg}} below.
+The relationship between the relay and
-opaque to the relayed clients.
+its upstream peers is opaque to the relayed clients.

 ~~~~~
-   Server Side Relay (incl aggregation)

    +---+
    | c |\
    +---+ \              +---+